One World Week 2012, Sharing Destiny - Moving towards one world

 (United Nations Secretary-General Ban Ki-moon)

-2012 is also the UN Year of Co-operatives and our theme offers opportunities to celebrate sharing and working together with others.
+2012 was also the UN Year of Co-operatives and our theme offered opportunities to celebrate sharing and working together with others.

-We all wonder what the world’s coming to and what the future holds for our children.
-How can we cope with a warming world, declining resources, growing inequality and unrest?
+We all wondered what the world was coming to and what the future hold for our children.
+How could we cope with a warming world, declining resources, growing inequality and unrest?

 “As the world becomes increasingly interdependent and fragile, the future at once holds great peril and great promise.”

-Can our generation take steps needed now to ensure that future generations will be able to continue to access the resources they need to enjoy a fulfilling life?
-Are we prepared to embrace the changes that can offer hope and a future for all?
+Could our generation take the steps needed right away to ensure that future generations would be able to continue to access the resources they needed to enjoy a fulfilling life?
+Were we prepared to embrace the changes that could offer hope and a future for all?

 “To move forward we must recognize that in the midst of a magnificent diversity of cultures and life forms we are one human family and one earth community with a common destiny.”

-We are all members of one world.
-Technology enables us to move around the globe for work and leisure and to communicate with ease.
-Trade moves us closer, reinforcing our growing interdependence.
-However, some are forced to move by poverty, conflict and persecution to seek refuge and make new homes.
-Living and working together with people of many cultures and abilities not only enriches our lives but enables us to find shared ways of surviving as one world.
+We affirmed that we were all members of one world and that technology had enabled us to move around the globe for work and leisure and to communicate with ease.
+Also that trade had moved us closer, reinforcing our growing interdependence.
+However, we also recognised that some people had been forced to move by poverty, conflict and persecution to seek refuge and make new homes.
+We reflected that living and working together with people of many cultures and abilities had not only enriched our lives but enabled us to find shared ways of surviving as one world.

-Our economies, natural environment and societies are increasingly interwoven.
-Can we cooperate to move towards a global society, which adapts to change while:
+We acknowledged that our economies, natural environment and societies were increasingly interwoven.
+Could we cooperate to move towards a global society, which adapted to change while:

 - balancing the needs of nature, economy and society,